BingranLIU/BrandonLIU/_pages/about.md

 I obtained my **Bachelor's degree in Information Management and Information System** from the **Harbin Institute of Technology**.
 I am presently pursuing a **Master's degree in Financial Big Data** through a collaborative program between the School of Economics and Management at Tsinghua University and the Shenzhen International Graduate School.
 I have been selected for the ***Erasmus Mundus Joint Master Degree Programme*** and have been awarded a scholarship (Erasmus+).

-Prior to my current position, I served as an **Algorithm Engineer** at a publicly-listed Fortune Global 500 corporation, responsible for machine learning algorithm research.
+Prior to my current position, I served as an **ML Algorithm Engineer** at a publicly-listed Fortune Global 500 corporation, responsible for machine learning algorithm research.
 My technical expertise encompasses the application of large-scale models in edge computing environments, real-time communication protocols for multimodal models, multi-agent system architecture, and intelligent marketing solutions.
 I have been a key contributor to significant projects, including the **Samsung Bixby AI initiative** and the **National Sovereignty Large Model Project**.

 **Research Interests:**
 ------